xsub/accepted/README.md

 As default:

-'accepted' expects '--std-yes' strings or strings added with '+' prefix as arguments, if user input matches any of them the program exit code is ACCEPTED, othwerise exits with REJECTED.
+`accepted` expects '--std-yes' strings or strings added with '+' prefix as arguments, if user input matches any of them the program exit code is ACCEPTED, othwerise exits with REJECTED.

-'rejected' expects '--std-no' strings or strings added with '-' as arguments to return REJECTED, otherwise it returns ACCEPTED.
+`rejected` expects '--std-no' strings or strings added with '-' as arguments to return REJECTED, otherwise it returns ACCEPTED.

 There is a way to define case insensitive strings as parts of answer list by using 'IC' prefix and quotation marks, like: +IC"<string>" or -IC"<string>";